|Back to Back Issues Page|

-Cooking food does not always lower a foods oxalate level.
+And cooking food does not always lower a foods oxalate level.
 For the most part, heat does not destroy oxalates as they are heat stable or resistant.

 Also, certain heating methods which cause food to lose water could tend to raise the oxalate content of the food rather then lessen the amount - such as in frying, sauteing, baking, roasting, drying or dehydrating foods.

-A food with a high level of soluble oxalate might have its content easily lowered by steaming or boiling, but neither method will really lower insoluble oxalates.
+Just remember that a food with a high level of soluble oxalate might have its content easily lowered by steaming or boiling, but neither method will really lower insoluble oxalates.

 Carrots are a food which can have their oxalate levels reduced significantly by boiling - probably because it contains less insoluble oxalates than say spinach.

 Again, some oxalates are water soluble and others are not.
-This means that only some of the oxalate from steamed spinach would end up in the steaming water.
+This means that only some of the oxalate from steamed spinach would end up in the cooking water.
 Also, you would need to dump the cooking water because that is where the soluble oxalates will end up.